 ZooKeeper Components shows the high-level components of the ZooKeeper service.
-With the exception of the request processor, each of the servers that make up the ZooKeeper service replicates its own copy of each of components.
+With the exception of the request processor, [tbd: where does the request processor live?] each of the servers that make up the ZooKeeper service replicates its own copy of each of components. [tbd: I changed the wording in this sentence from the white paper.
+Can someone please make sure it is still correct?]